mariusmilitaru32/TimeToCook/README.md

           exit()
           ```
 ## Credits
- - [Stackoverflow](https://stackoverflow.com/) for the confirming the password and img url replace if invalid link is provided.
+ - [Stackoverflow](https://stackoverflow.com/) for confirming the password and img url replace if invalid link is provided.
 ## Bugs
   1. The first bug I encountered was within the 'delete category' function; it caused a random category to be deleted instead of the selected one, which was due to an issue with the MaterializeCSS modal.
 To fix this bug I had to specify in the modal trigger href what category id should be deleted.
       ```